 Description and distribution

 The kākā is a large species of parrot found throughout New Zealand forests.
 Known for their boisterous calls and mischievous mid-air antics, flocks of kākā gather to socialise mornings and evenings.
 This behaviour led to Maori referring to them as chattering gossips.
-In recent years successful breeding in Zealandia have led to common sightings across the capital city.
+In recent years, successful breeding in Zealandia has led to common sightings across the capital city.

 Endemic to New Zealand, kākā have two sub-species – the North Island Kākā and the South Island Kākā.
-Both are large, sturdy-looking parrot, olive-brown in colour with red-orange underneath their wings and a grey-white crown.
-Often fly noisily in flocks, these birds often become quiet and shy when alone.
+Both are a large, sturdy-looking parrot, olive-brown in colour with red-orange underneath their wings and a grey-white crown.
+Flying noisily in flocks, these birds often become quiet and shy when alone.
 Their call is a distinctive, repeated shrill ‘kaaa’ when flying high and a sharp ‘kraak’ when alarmed.